 University City District’s Green City Works social venture landscaping crew has partnered with the Walnut Hill Community Association and local non-profit Do Moore Good to bring improvements to the Walnut Hill Playground located at 4700 Sansom Street.
-With a $75,000 investment from the Target Foundation, we are beginning the first phase of construction this year.
+With a $75,000 investment from the Target Foundation, we began the first phase of construction this year.
+The Foundation has since given an additional $75,000 for the second phase of the project, set to begin in the near future.

 Bookmark this page to keep up with the progress happening with the Walnut Hill Playground improvements.
 Here you’ll find renderings, survey results, and timely updates about the project.